 Say aloha to Hawai'i, where beautiful beaches, sunny skies, and a strong surf await you.
 Whether you've come to Hawai'i to see historic sites like Pearl Harbor, marvel at the volcanoes in Hawai'i Volcanoes National Park, or try out surfing in Waimea Bay, Hawai'i is an excellent choice for any vacationer.

 The Sunshine State lives up to its name with warm weather and sunny skies, but that's not the only reason to take a trip south to Florida.
-Thrill-seekers flock to Disney World in Orlando everywhere (hoping to ride the Tower of Tower), as well as Everglades National Park (hoping for a peek at the famous crocodiles).
+Thrill-seekers flock to Disney World in Orlando and Everglades National Park.
 Looking for something a bit more fast-paced and flashy?
 Head to Miami for Cuban eats, buzzing nightlife, and city-side beaches.

-There's a reason so many people are California Dreamin'.
 With two unique metropolises, miles of gorgeous beaches, plenty of State and National Parks, and fantastic food, California draws travelers in for many reasons.
-Travel down the Pacific Coast Hawaii, visit Big Sur, hop between glitzy Los Angeles and hippie San Francisco, or head down south for laid-back surfing near San Diego.
+Travel down the coast, visit Big Sur; hop between glitzy Los Angeles and hippie San Francisco; or head down south for laid-back surfing near San Diego.

 Head down to the bayou to get a taste of the unique Louisiana flavor—and we mean that literally.
 Dive into the creole cuisine, listen to the jazz music sounding from every street corner, and plunge into the thick of the nightlife on Bourbon Street.